Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Introduction

-In \cite{Smith1986HD}, R.A.~Smith presented an approach for ODEs in $\mathbb{R}^{n}$ which also involves adapted metrics and the Liouville trace formula.
-However, the used adapted metrics only provide a uniform lower bound for all the singular values of the cocycle mappings.
-Such a bound is then used to estimate for $k \in \{1,\ldots,n\}$ the growth of $k$-dimensional volumes via the growth of $n$-dimensional volumes, which can be easily computed via the classical Liouville formula involving traces of matrices.
-For infinite-dimensional systems, this approach can be generalized with the aid of inertial manifolds (see Theorem 12 in our work \cite{Anikushin2022Semigroups} for delay equations; \cite{Anikushin2020Geom} for a general theory and \cite{Anikushin2020FreqDelay,AnikushinRom2023SS,Anikushin2020FreqParab,AnikushinAADyn2021} for applications) that explains its roughness and impracticality (since it requires computation of inertial forms, i.e. vector fields on inertial manifolds) and also reveals some artificiality for the considered problem in general (since the presence of nontrivial exponential dichotomies is a different problem which is far from dimension estimates).
-However, there is an interesting case in infinite-dimensions, to which the approach can be applied.
-It is given by delay equations in $\mathbb{R}^{n}$ with small delays for which inertial manifolds always exist and one can obtain a series expansion of the inertial form in powers of the delay value (see C.~Chicone \cite{Chicone2004}).
-This allows to translate estimates for the Lyapunov dimension from the ODE corresponding to zero delay to the system with small delays.
+In \cite{Smith1986HD}, Smith obtained dimension estimates for ODEs in $\mathbb{R}^{n}$ developing an approach that involves adapted metrics and the Liouville trace formula.
+Specifically, these metrics are used to establish uniform lower bounds for all singular values of the cocycle mappings.
+Such bounds are then employed to estimate from above, for $m \in \{1,\ldots,n\}$, the growth of $m$-dimensional volumes via the growth of $n$-dimensional volumes, which can be computed using the classical Liouville formula involving the traces of matrices.
+For infinite-dimensional systems, this approach can be generalized using inertial manifolds, see \cite[Theorem 12]{Anikushin2022Semigroups}.
+This highlights some impracticality of the approach, as it requires computing inertial forms (vector fields on inertial manifolds), and also underscores its artificiality in general, since the existence of nontrivial exponential dichotomies is a more complex issue that goes beyond dimension estimates\footnote{In more common terms of the spectral theory, dimension estimates focus on estimating the spectral bound, while exponential dichotomies pertain to separating specific parts of the spectrum.}.
+However, there is an interesting case in infinite dimensions to which this approach can be applied.
+It involves delay equations in $\mathbb{R}^{n}$ with small delays, for which inertial manifolds always exist and it is possible to obtain a series expansion of the inertial form in powers of the delay parameter, see \cite{Chicone2004}.
+In particular, this allows us to transfer estimates from the ODE corresponding to zero delay to the system with small delays.
+We refer to \cite{Anikushin2020Geom, Zelik2014, ZelikAttractors2022} for discussions on theoretical issues concerned with inertial manifolds and \cite{Anikushin2020FreqDelay, Anikushin2020FreqParab, AnikushinRom2023SS, AnikushinAADyn2021} for applications.